 - We did leave the ring road a couple of times to go see things and practically every other road in Iceland has big potholes.

-- A lot of roads in Iceland are gravel roads.
+- A lot of roads in Iceland are gravel.
 Gravel jumps up as you go through it and a big car has less chance of getting dented and scratched by the rocks.

 - The wind can be really strong in Iceland and we had times where we felt it push against the car pretty badly.
 You want to be in a sturdy car when the weather turns for the worst.